Lurchi70/sc2xmlreader_pypi_package/README.md

         my_sc2_reader = SC2XMLReader(correct_url, "username", "password")
         the_solar_power = my_sc2_reader.data["solar_power"]
     except ConnectionError as err:
-        # my be the hostname / ip is not correct
+        # may be the hostname / ip is not correct
 ```

 ## Exceptions generated